How to Overcome, I am Too Busy

 Do what you truly enjoy.

 Eliminate time-consuming habits.
 Track your time over a week.
 Notice habits like Netflix or how much time you spend watching videos on your phone.
 These are fun things but notice the time.
 Be deliberate about your choices.
 Consciously choose a Netflix marathon, don’t accidentally fall into one.
 Choose your social media time.
+James Clear, in his book (ad) Atomic Habits, offers helpful techniques for overcoming poor habits, and installing excellent habits.

 When it comes to being busy, it is all about choice.
 Choose what makes the biggest difference and is the most important to you.
 If you are selling your products and services to busy people, they will be on board with you if your products and services become a priority for them.